 What is the status of DCA clinical trials?

 The first phase 2 clinical trial of DCA in glioblastoma was completed but was not published as a trial, possibly because the DCA doses were too high and resulted in a large number of patients dropping out (our opinion, actual reason not disclosed by the authors).
-See our News section for detailed commentary on this trial.

 Even though we have seen clear evidence of DCA’s effectiveness in several types of cancer, Medicor physicians believe that it is necessary for formal clinical trials to be conducted.
 DCA is different from other drugs that undergo clinical trials because it is not a “new” drug.
 It has already been used for decades in humans, and has a relatively safe profile.
 This means that the trials may take less time, but may still take years.
 Many cancer patients cannot wait this length of time.
 We are hopeful that information obtained from our experiences with DCA will supplement clinical trials, and help patients and the medical community.